-This item reflects the impact of non-operating activities that are not included in the above (2) through (7) and that of model improvements and updates used in calculating MCEV.
+This item reflects the impact of other operating activities that are not included in the above (2) through (7) and that of model improvements and updates used in calculating MCEV.
+In fiscal year 2024, block reinsurance transactions have been executed for the purpose of diversification of risk control measure, increasing MCEV.